joshbduncan/escompile/CHANGLOG.md

 ### Changed

-- project renamed to es-compile, script renamed to es-compile.sh
+- project renamed to escompile, script renamed to escompile.sh

 ## [0.4.1] 2024-01-05